Nithya-jakkampudi/blood-disease-prediction/README.md

 - Predict diseases
 - Web interface

+# Dataset Details

+- Dataset includes clinical parameters such as:
+  - Hemoglobin levels
+  - Glucose levels
+  - RBC and WBC count
+  - Blood pressure
+- The dataset was preprocessed by handling missing values and normalizing features.

+# Model Training & Evaluation

+- The dataset was split into training and testing sets using an 80:20 ratio.
+- Models were trained on the training dataset and evaluated on unseen test data.
+- Evaluation metrics used:
+  - Accuracy
+  - Precision
+  - Recall
+  - ROC-AUC Score

 # Model Performance

 The models were trained using a train-test split approach and evaluated using standard classification metrics.